A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: RESULTS

-To characterize and validate the BioLiP2-Opt dataset, Figure \ref{fig:dist} provides the distributions of binding affinities and drug-like properties compared to the PDBBind-Opt dataset.
-It is seen that the new BioLiP2-Opt dataset shares a very close set of distributions of these properties with PDBBind-Opt, especially for the binding affinities in which both datasets cover a large window with approximate 10 log units.
-This demonstrate the reliability of the new BioLiP2-Opt dataset as a useful resource for future SFs development, benchmarks and other structure-based drug design studies.

-\textbf{Examples of refined ligand structures using PDBBind-Opt} Here we provide additional examples of the fixed ligand structures obtained from the PDBBind-Opt workflow and compared with the deposited ligands in the original PDBBind dataset as provided in Figure \ref{fig:err_ligand}.
-In some cases we find that some of the ligands in PDBBind are different from what was actually reported in the literature from which they were derived.
-For 2AXI\cite{2axi}, the ligand of interest should be the cyclic peptide-like inhibitor, not the sulfonic acid buffer.
-In other cases, the PDBBind ligand structures are incomplete or the bonding is incorrect (Figure \ref{fig:err_ligand}a).
+\textbf{Example of refined ligand structures using HiQBind-WF.} Here, we also provide examples of the fixed ligand structures obtained from HiQBind-WF and compared with the deposited ligands in the original PDBbind dataset as provided in Figure \ref{fig:err_ligand}.
+In some cases, we find that some of the ligands in PDBbind are different from what was actually reported in the literature from which they were derived.
+For 2AXI\cite{2axi}, the ligand of interest should be the cycflic peptide-like inhibitor, not the sulfonic acid buffer.
+In other cases, the PDBbind ligand structures are incomplete or the bonding is incorrect (Figure \ref{fig:err_ligand}a).
 For example, the ligand in 1ALW\cite{1alw} is missing an iodine atom and in 1DY4\cite{1dy4} the isopropyl is falsely reported as a cyclopropyl (Figure \ref{fig:err_ligand}b,c).
-This type of problem may arise from historical reasons, i.e. some structures in PDBBind were derived from older version of RCSB PDB that contained these incorrect structures.
-We also find that PDBBind-Opt yields ligands with better protonation/tautomer states.
-Two examples are 1DG9\cite{1dg9} and 3DJF\cite{3djf}, for which PDBBind shows that the former case contains a neutral sulfonic acid and a divalent piperazine cation motif while the latter case falsely makes a guanosine-like compound positively charged (Figure \ref{fig:err_ligand}d,e).
-In this case the corresponding fixed structures in PDBBind-Opt are more chemically feasible and also in line with the protonation states predicted by ChemAxon Marvin\cite{chemaxon}.
+This type of problem may arise for historical reasons, i.e. some structures in PDBbind were derived from older version of RCSB PDB that contained these incorrect structures.
+We also find that HiQBind-WF yields ligands with better protonation/tautomer states.
+Two examples are 1DG9\cite{1dg9} and 5ETT\cite{5ett}, for which PDBbind shows that the former case contains a neutral sulfonic acid and a divalent piperazine cation motif while the latter case falsely makes a guanosine-like compound positively charged (Figure \ref{fig:err_ligand}d,e).
+In this case, the fixed ligand structures are more chemically feasible and also in line with the protonation states predicted by ChemAxon Marvin\cite{chemaxon}.